A TO Z TERMINOLOGY

-Semi-Automatic Welding – Welding with a continuous solid wire or flux Cored electrode where the wire feed speed, shielding gas flow rate, and voltage are preset on the equipment, and the operator guides the hand held welding gun along the joint to be welded.
+Semi-Automatic Welding – Welding with a continuous solid wire or flux Cored electrode where the wire feed speed, shielding gas flow rate, and voltage are present on the equipment, and the operator guides the handheld welding gun along the joint to be welded.

-Shear – A force which causes deformation or fracture of a member by sliding one section against another in a plane or planes which are substantially parallel to the direction of the force.
+Shear – A force that causes deformation or fracture of a member by sliding one section against another in a plane or planes which are substantially parallel to the direction of the force.

 Shield / Shielding Gas – Unlike the plasma gas, the secondary gas (also referred to as secondary gas) does not pass through the orifice of the nozzle.
 It passes around the nozzle and forms a shield around the arc.

 Short Circuit Gas Metal Arc Welding (GMAW-S) – A gas metal arc welding process variation in which the consumable electrode is deposited during repeated short circuits.